CollectionBuilder/cb-docs/README.md

 - create new UI components in "_includes/feature"
 - develop custom color scheme by overriding base variables in "_sass/color_schemes/cb.scss"
 - add new custom SASS to "_sass/custom/custom.scss"

+## About

+This repository is based on "Just the Docs" theme (<https://github.com/pmarsceill/just-the-docs>).
+The theme was forked in 2021-04 and all files are included in this repository (rather than as a gem theme).